-All American Pressure Canner Features I Like
+All American Pressure Canner Best Features

-All American Pressure Canner.
+All-American Pressure Canner.
 We have had one for quite a few years and have used it a lot.
 Having recently canned again (65 quarts of garden carrots), it’s a good time to talk about this particular pressure canner once again.

-• Model specifications
+- Model specifications

-• Features that I like best
+- Features that I like best

-(jump down to the various model sizes)
+(jump down the page to model choices)

-And before you panic at the price tag for this top quality pressure canner, remember the following.
+And before you panic at the price tag for this top-quality pressure canner, remember the following.
 You get what you pay for.
 This one will last ‘forever’.

 There are certain things that I’m willing to pay for the best.
 Such as the things that I plan on using for the rest of my life.
 Buying it once, and done.